vvvv/vvvv.org/content/Features/RapidPrototyping/index.md

 vvvv can talk to a wide range of protocols and devices using individual packs.
 These can be installed at the click of a button using the built-in package manager.

-For a listing of whats available, check out these section in the online packs browser:
+For a listing of what's available, check out these sections in the online packs browser:
 - [IO](https://vvvv.org/packs/?c=IO) (Protocolls, Web APIs, ...)
 - [Devices](https://vvvv.org/packs/?c=Devices) (Cameras, Lasers, Robots, ...)